TorstenR/StreamCapture/README.md

 - "smtpPort" - port
 - "smtpUser"- smtp username
 - "smtpPass"- smtp password
+- "smtpClientID" - used by Microsoft Graph to perform authentication.
+If empty or not there, it simply auth is used.
+See https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app and comments in code

 **keywords.json**
 If running in Mode 2, keywords.json is how it's decided which shows to record based on the schedule.
 More specifically: